Deathworld: Synopsis

 Jason builds a device that can track the intelligence giving commands to the native flora and fauna to attack the city, and puts it in the city's spaceship to search.
 They detect that the psychic commands emanate from a cave on an island far from the city.
 Jason prepares to go down and "talk" to what may be an alien intelligence, but the junkmen decide instead to attack and kill the intelligence.
 The resulting battle ends with hundreds dead, along with the intelligence after the entire island is destroyed in a nuclear blast.
 However, the attacks on the city grow even worse than before.
 Kerk blames Jason for the loss of the attack team (although the order to attack was given by him) and the futility of the plan and prepares to kill him.
 Jason is barely able to flee in an escape pod, but it is shot down by Kerk.

 Jason crashes into the jungle and is stricken with a Pyrran infection.
 He awakens in the grubber village.
 The grubbers witnessed his escape and killed a junkman for his medkit to treat Jason.
 Then the village's "quakeman", who is precognitive, warns of an impending quake.
-The grubbers put Jason on a stretcher and follow the quakeman as he runs from the village, accompanied by just about every animal in the area.
+The grubbers put Jason on a stretcher and follow the quakeman as they run from the village, accompanied by just about every animal in the area.
 A tectonic event hits the village, flattening it.
 The animals flee together, without attacking each other.

 Jason realizes the nature of the conflict.
 But he needs to tell everyone—grubbers and junkmen—at the same time.
 He plans an attack on the city, based heavily on the talkers.
 By stirring up an animal attack on the city opposite the spaceport they easily take the spaceship, and therefore the city.
 Jason is thus able to get the grubbers and junkmen into a room without them killing each other.

 Jason now reveals all.
 Although all life on Pyrrus competes for survival individually, they react collectively to natural disasters.
 The grubbers, with the assistance of their talkers, have integrated themselves peacefully into the planet's ecosystem, killing only for food or in self-defense.
 The junkmen, however, think only of killing, and kill everything they can simply because they can.
 The animals and plants band together against the common threat and cooperate in trying to eliminate them, mutating to better kill humans.
 Jason proves this to the junkmen, first by having the grubbers safely handle one of the city's ultralethal species, then doing it himself.
 The city's science director pretends he is handling a training aid, and is able to do the same.